 Managing the ecology of the Kgalagadi Transfrontier Park as a single unit has been a great step forward for desert conservation.
-But the opening of the border crossing at Mata Mata has opened more than just access between South Africa, Botswana and Namibia.
+Plus, the opening of the border crossing at Mata Mata has opened more than just access between South Africa, Botswana and Namibia.

 Sustaining the spirit started by Kgalagadi may soon give rise to a mega-transfrontier park, protecting a desert storehouse of some of the most exquisitely adapted plants and animals on Earth.
 Proving that the African ethos of “Ubuntu” – sharing with your neighbours – really is the way forward.

 Travel tips & Planning info

 From the Northern Cape town of Upington, head north to the Kgalagadi Transfrontier Park's gate at Twee Rivieren.

 Being a desert, temperatures are extreme.
 Summer (November to March) is searingly hot.
 Winter (June to August) is mild and pleasantly warm during the day but very cold at night.
 Spring and autumn are the most moderate and pleasant.

 On the South African side game drives are offered, but for the most part it's most convenient to have your own vehicle.
 A 4x4 or a vehicle with high clearance is preferable though not essential.

 You need several days to do this park justice.